Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 Now if the table xy_table

-had instead had dozens of columns, those declarations
+had instead had dozens of columns, those

-the table definition was changing over time.
+especially if the table definition was changing over time.

-declare C cursor for select * from xy_table;
+cursor C for select * from xy_table;

 fetch C;